How to use NexoBrid®

 High chance for spontaneous re-epithelialization

-Images are from real NexoBrid patients treated outside of the U.S. following standard application protocol.
+Images are from real NexoBrid patients.
 Individual results may vary.

 A white color remains due to an abundance of collagen with small-to-medium pinpoint bleeding circles and some potential for translucent and visible fat.